Tire Test Results

 Summary Conclusion

-The Continental TerrainContact H/T and Bridgestone Dueler LX emerged as our overall favorites in this test, with well-balanced performance in wet and dry conditions and reasonable, if not exceptional, on-road drives.
-Michelin's Defender LTX M/S2 strikes a compelling balance between all its characteristics - it's nice for regular commuting and handles the stress of hard, emergency driving with aplomb.
-It wasn't the best at any one thing, but it also wasn't particularly weak at any one thing either.
-We often talk about touring tires as a kind of "jack of all trades," and the Defender LTX M/S2 exemplifies that well.
-General's Grabber H/T is similar to the Michelin in many respects and even features a little nicer wet handling and road manners - if it weren't for its somewhat baffling lack of traction on the dry track, it might be one of the top tires in the test.
+Michelin's Defender LTX M/S2 strikes a compelling balance between all of its characteristics - it's nice for regular commuting, and it handles the stress of hard, emergency driving in all seasons with aplomb.
+In particular, it was a real star compared to its rivals here in the winter.
+Outside of that, it wasn't the best at any one thing, but it also wasn't particularly weak at any one thing either.
+We often talk about touring tires as a kind of "jack of all trades" and the Defender LTX M/S2 exemplifies that well.
+The Bridgestone Dueler LX and Continental TerrainContact H/T also emerged as favorites in this test, with well-balanced performance in both wet and dry conditions, as well as reasonable, if not exceptional, on-road drives.

 SERVICE WITH A SMILE

 Need help choosing the right products for your vehicle?
-Our team of highly trained experts has the knowledge and passion to help.
+Our US-based team of highly trained experts has the knowledge and passion to help.
 Just pick up the phone and give us a ring.
 Or let's chat via email.
 We love solving problems and lending a hand (or an ear).

 Contact Us